 Best time: Late September – November

-The Inca Trail is a world-famous trekking spot that leads to the UNESCO World Heritage and the world-famous archaeological site, Machu Picchu.
+The Inca Trail is one of the best treks in the world that leads to the UNESCO World Heritage and the world-famous archaeological site, Machu Picchu.

 The Inca Trail is famous for its original Inca constructions, high mountain passing, and ancient sacred sites.
 Besides the Machu Picchu, trekking through the rocky paths will show you a fantastic view of the Andes mountains as well.
 It is said that the royal Incas used the same route of Inca Trails to weave through the Andes Mountains.